Chapter 2: The Voice

-Chapter 2: The Voice is the third studio album by American singer Syleena Johnson.
+Chapter 2: The Voice is the second studio album by American singer Syleena Johnson.
 It was released by Jive Records on November 26, 2002 in the United States.
 While Johnson reteamed with R. Kelly and Joel Kipnis to work on the album, Chapter 2 includes a diverse roster of collaborators including Hi-Tek, Dwayne Bastiany, Mike Dunn and Scorpio as well as duo Carvin & Ivan who contributed four songs.
 Upon its release, it debuted and peaked at number 104 on the US Billboard 200 and entered the top 20 on the Top R&B/Hip-Hop Albums chart.
 With "Tonight I'm Gonna Let Go", the album's lead single, Chapter 2 produced Johnson's first international top forty hit.

 Release and promotion

 The album's lead single "Tonight I'm Gonna Let Go" was released on August 5, 2002.
 The song, that samples on Busta Rhymes' Put Your Hands Where My Eyes Could See, was one of BET's most-played clips for the weeks of October 13, October 20 and October 27, 2002.
 The Voice's second single "Guess What" was written and produced by R. Kelly; it was sent to radios on October 28.